We're here to listen and offer confidential support, whatever your religion or beliefs

 The Chaplaincy is a safe and inclusive social space open to all students, regardless of your values and beliefs.
 Free tea and coffee is available every day during the week.

 - The Sanctuary – a quiet multi-faith room for reflection, stillness and personal prayer

-- Islamic prayer rooms – available at the Chaplaincy Centre & Prayer Rooms, with ablution facilities for Muslim staff and students, and separate ablution facilities for Brothers and Sisters
+- Islamic prayer rooms – currently located on the first floor of Mercantile House, with ablution facilities for Muslim staff and students, and separate ablution facilities for Brothers and Sisters

 - Confidential support – often no appointment is necessary.
 Just pop in and ask to see a Chaplain for a one-to-one chat, make an appointment or email us at firstname.lastname@example.org

 - Information – we have a small library of books, magazines and information about other support services and local places of worship

 Our Chaplains will listen and support you.
 We'll:

 - support you for as long as it takes

 Your visit and conversations are kept confidential unless you give us permission to tell someone else.